 Property for rent in Portugal

-If you're not yet ready to take the big step of buying a home, a lease option could just be the perfect chance to get a taste of your future home before you invest.
+Buying a house is never an easy decision, and if you're not yet ready to take the big step of buying property in Portugal, a lease option could just be the perfect chance to get a taste of your future home before you invest.

 There is more help on the way for renters in Portugal in 2021, as MPs have approved the extension of the exceptional regime for late payment of rent in the housing market due to the COVID-19 pandemic where residential tenants get assistance with the rent they have to pay.